Born: Sept. 17, 1933, New Hartford, Iowa

 Memberships: Farm Bureau, the Butler County and State of Iowa Historical Societies, Pi Gamma Mu, Kappa Delta Pi, International Association of Machinists 1962-71, Masons, Eagles, Baptist Church

-Committees: Finance (chairman), Finance, Budget, Agriculture, Joint Tax, Senate Caucus on International Narcotics Control, Senate Caucus on Foster Youth (Co-Chair)
+Committees: Finance (chairman), Judiciary, Budget, Agriculture, Joint Tax, Senate Caucus on International Narcotics Control, Senate Caucus on Foster Youth (Co-Chair)

 Chuck Grassley of Iowa - United States Senator